 Ah, Santo Domingo de la Calzada!
 Yes, that does mean Saint Dominic in the road, because he was buried in a church which later crumbled and why not put the road through it and build up the two remaining bits either side.
 Also – the current church doubles as a chicken coop!
 Consult your guidebook for the rest of the story.

-My firm plan for this day was to overshoot San Dom and head to Gráñon, a firm pilgrim favourite which I have never stayed in.
+My plan for the day was to overshoot San Dom and head to Gráñon, a firm pilgrim favourite which I have never stayed in.
 I have been in San Dom several times and thought it was time for a change.
 But when I got there, and saw the pilgrims, and the bars, and shops, and pilgrims, and bars … I just really didn’t fancy seven more kms on the flat.
-So I stopped for lunch at a tapas bar I quite like, listened to some good tunes, had some good food, a clara for refreshment and courage, and then I swiftly and determinedly went … to find a room.
+So I stopped for lunch at a tapas bar I quite like, listened to some good tunes, had some good food, a clara for refreshment and courage, and then, swiftly and determinedly, off I went … to find a room.

-I asked at a Brazilian albergue, where the man had a four bed room which was waaay to expensive for just me, but then he called his mate who had just started a new place and who had a room with a not-currently-working basin in the room.
-It was still free, and I got it cheap, so I jumped at the chance!
+I asked at a Brazilian albergue, where the man had a four bed room which was waaay to expensive for just me, but then he called his mate who had just started a new place and who had a room with a not-currently-working basin in it.
+It was still available, and I got it cheap, so I jumped at the chance!
 The place was lovely, the bed was huuuge, there were even hangers for my clothes!
-The shared toilet and bathroom were straight down the hall, and with a working basin in your room you can top up your water bottle and brush teeth, or even hand wash clothes at leisure.
+The shared toilet and bathroom were straight down the hall, and with a working basin in my room I could top up my water bottle and brush my teeth, or even hand wash clothes at my leisure.
 All modern and freshly decorated too.
 I was very pleased with the room, and with myself for treating me to it and letting me stop when I felt so tired.
 So I invited myself out for a drink to say thank you and gratefully accepted.

 After a short sightseeing saunter I went first into the Parador to marvel at it, and then sat down outside with a drink, church and pilgrim watching.